-- (1) Includes \$100.0 million maturity in October that may be extended for two one-year terms, subject to certain conditions. - (2) Includes \$24.7 million for four construction loans maturing that may be extended for a one-year period, subject to certain conditions.
+|(1) Includes \$13.5 million in maturities in July 2002 that may be extended for one-year terms, subject to certain conditions.
+Also includes a \$10.4 million maturity in December 2002 that may be extended for a one-year period, subject to certain conditions.